Erling Haaland scores 20-minute hat-trick on Borussia Dortmund debut

 The stumbling block for the Manchester club was the value of Haaland's buy-out clause, should the striker decide on a move to another club.

-He signed for German side Dortmund instead on a four-and-a-half-year deal at the start of this month.
+He signed for Dortmund instead on a four-and-a-half-year deal at the start of this month.

 Liverpool vs Man Utd